W3cubDocs

 Syntax

-The sign() function takes only one expression as its argument.
+The sign(x) function accepts only one value as its parameter.

 Formal syntax